-Tile I - State Developmental Disabilities Councils (DD Councils)
+Title I - State Developmental Disabilities Councils (DD Councils)

 While the Coronavirus Aid, Relief, and Economic Security (CARES) Act provided \$955 million for the Administration for Community Living (ACL), only 9% of the funding supported ACL programs for people with disabilities and none of the funding was directed to people with intellectual and developmental disabilities.
-We request an additional \$100 Million for DD Councils to provide a quick infusion of funds directly to local organizations that are filling gaps in services for people with intellectual and developmental disabilities.
+We request an additional \$100 Million for DD Councils to provide a quick infusion of funds directly to local organizations that are filling gaps in services for people with intellectual and developmental disabilities created by the COVID-19 emergency.